marcopaglio/BookingApp/README.md

 ### Before the very first build

-In order to avoid timeout failures, before to build the BookingApp project is necessary to have DBMSs' Docker image locally, otherwise it will be pulled during the first build.
-So, run the following commands on the terminal:
+When you build the BookingApp project is necessary to have DBMSs' Docker image locally, otherwise they will be pulled during the build execution causing a possible timeout failure.
+In order to avoid this, before the very first build run the following commands on the terminal:
 ```
 docker pull mongo:6.0.7
 docker pull postgres:15.3